-There are two times of the day when parents need to be cautious about teens' technology use: (i) before school and (ii) before sleep.
-I'm not suggesting that teens need to completely avoid screens at these times, but we do need to be mindful about what they're doing with screens at these two periods of the day.

-The use of fast-paced screen action before school can impact their attention spans.
+There are two critical times of the day when parents need to be cautious about their child's or teens' technology use: (i) before school and (ii) before sleep.
+I'm not suggesting that families need to completely avoid screens at these times, but we do need to be mindful about what they're doing with screens at these two periods of the day.
+The use of fast-paced screen action before school can impact their attention spans and dis-regulate their sensory systems.
 Rapid-fire screen action can hyper-arouse the brain and overload the nervous system, making it challenging to focus their attention.
 Their teacher is no match for the animated characters, or fast-paced action of a screen.

-If devices are used before bed they can adversely impact the quality and quantity of sleep teens can accumulate each night and teens need sleep for optimal learning and mental health.
+If devices are used before bed they can adversely impact the quality and quantity of sleep children can accumulate each night and children need sleep for optimal learning and mental health.
 The use of tablets and smartphones are particularly problematic because they emit blue light which suppresses the body's production of melatonin (the sleep hormone), which can delay the onset of sleep.
 This is problematic for adolescents are their circadian rhythms biologically alter with the onset of puberty and they naturally fall asleep at later times.
 However, the use of screens before sleep time can further delay these sleep times.